GridTools/gt4py/docs/functional/QuickstartGuide.md

 #### Field operators

 Field operators perform operations on a set of fields, for example, elementwise addition or reduction along a dimension.
 You can write field operators as Python functions by using the `@field_operator` decorator.
-Field operators cannot have side effects, therefore you cannot modify its arguments, nor can you modify variables declared inside field operators.
+Field operators cannot have side effects, therefore you cannot modify its arguments within their body.
 Only a subset of the Python syntax is allowed inside field operators--the library checks for correctness.

-Here is an example for a field operator that adds two fields elementwise:
+Let's see an example for a field operator that adds two fields elementwise:

 ```{code-cell} ipython3
 @field_operator